Low-Dose Naltrexone for Autoimmunity?

 The therapeutic dose of low-dose Naltrexone for autoimmune conditions is typically somewhere between 1.5mg – 4.5mg.
 There are two main protocols used when starting someone on LDN – a slower, more gentle protocol (starting at 1 mg) and a faster protocol (starting at 1.5mg).
-I typically use the faster protocol in my clinic.
-I start patients on a dose of 1.5 mg to take for two weeks, then increase the dose to 3 mg, and after another two weeks we increase the dose to 4.5 mg.
+I typically used the faster protocol in my clinic.
+I started patients on a dose of 1.5 mg to take for two weeks, then increased the dose to 3 mg, and after another two weeks we increased the dose to 4.5 mg.

 It is best if you take LDN at 9pm.
 The idea is that taking it at this time allows for the medication to reach peak effectiveness at 4am, right when your endorphin levels should be highest.
 The LDN will then partially block your opioid receptors all at one time very quickly, and then release.
 This allows for a surge in endorphins, and subsequent modulation of your immune system.

 LDN is not yet approved by the FDA for autoimmune diseases, so it is not commercially available.
 For that reason, you will need to have a compounding pharmacy fill your prescription.
 It is best to work with a compounding pharmacy who is familiar with making LDN to ensure that they are not compounding a slow release formula, and that they do not add calcium carbonate as a filler (which can slow the absorption of the medication).

 Are There Any Side Effects of LDN?